 - 4.1.1.
 The Environmental Health Service Manager is responsible for the overall monitoring of the service. - 4.1.2.
 In general terms the service is monitored internally in accordance with Standard Operating Procedure (SOP) CT04.
 The practical arrangements include the following - Reactive work is monitored with reference to response time and closure of service requests - Programmed work is monitored against targets - Periodic reviews of policies and procedures - Weekly team meetings - One-to-ones between the Environmental Health Service Manager and Officers - County-wide working groups addressing specific issues and/or consistency of enforcement. - Access to HSE Local Authority Advisory Unit and local liaison officer - 4.1.3.
 Quarterly monitoring reports will be prepared for Licensing and Protection Committee.
-The activities reported on have been more clearly defined for 2023-24 and are presented in Appendix 1.
-A breakdown will be provided of service request types to help clarify the source.
-New indicators have been added for skin piercing registrations and RIDDOR notifications received (as oppose to just investigated) to account for these areas of work.
-The predicted activity for Matters of Evident Concern (MEC) has been increased in line with the number of MEC's observed in 2022-23.
-These are generally issues observed during other routine inspections such as food hygiene and this is likely to be a reflection of the length of time since businesses were last inspected due to the pandemic.
+The activities reported on are presented in Appendix 1.

-5. Review of 2022-23
+5. Review of 2023-24

-5.1.
-Health and safety work has largely been focussed on health and safety complaints and requests for service (including participation in Safety Advisory

-- Group) and investigation of RIDDOR notifications where the risk-based selection criteria suggests intervention is necessary. - 5.2.
-More proactive work, including the work plan outline in the service plan for 2022-23, has been impacted by prioritisation of food hygiene inspections and consequently the projects identified have been carried forward for completion into this year.
+- 5.1.
+Health and safety work has largely been focussed on health and safety complaints and requests for service (including participation in Safety Advisory Group) and investigation of RIDDOR notifications where the risk-based selection criteria suggests intervention is necessary. - 5.2.
+More proactive work, including the work plan outline in the service plan for 2023-24, has been impacted by prioritisation of food hygiene inspections and consequently the areas selected for proactive intervention are carried forward into 2024-25 as local intelligence shows they are still relevant.

-Appendix 1: Predicted Health and Safety Activity 2023-24
+Appendix 1: Predicted Health and Safety Activity 2024-25

-Activity Predicted activity 2023-24 Total activity 2022-23

-Premises inspections 40 41

-and

-interventions (including

-activities identified in

-Work Plan)

-Health and safety 100 88

-complaints and requests

-for service (including

-advice to

-business/enquiries)

-Skin piercing 50 -

-registrations

-Accident and dangerous 70 60

-occurrence reports

-received

-Accident and dangerous 30 40

-occurrence

-investigations

-commenced

-Specific smoke free 0 0

-enforcement visits

-Matters of Evident 35 35

-Concern (MEC)

-Health and safety 3 0

-promotional activity
+Activity Predicted activity 2024-25 Total activity 2023-24 Premises inspections and interventions (including activities identified in Work Plan) 40 38 Health and safety complaints and requests for service (including advice to business/enquiries) 100 140 Skin piercing registrations 50 41 Accident and dangerous occurrence reports received 70 49 Accident and dangerous occurrence investigations commenced 30 19 Specific smoke free enforcement visits 0 0 Matters of Evident Concern (MEC) 35 64

-^{} This figure includes statutory notifications about working with asbestos, Adverse Insurance Reports (AIR) about unsafe work equipment and requests for advice and information.
+\ This figure includes statutory notifications about working with asbestos, Adverse Insurance Reports (AIR) about unsafe work equipment and requests for advice and information.
 The diversity of work illustrates the importance of maintaining resources in order that effective investigations can be carried out.
-A breakdown of service request areas will be giving
+A breakdown of service request areas will be given

-^{}The selection of accidents for investigation is founded upon the risk-based criteria in Local Authority Circular (LAC) 22/13.
+\\The selection of accidents for investigation is founded upon the risk-based criteria in Local Authority Circular (LAC) 22/13.

-^{} This figure is driven by the number of relevant complaints received by the service.
+\\\ This figure is driven by the number of relevant complaints received by the service.

-^{} Matters of Evident Concern are significant health and safety problems that officers have noted during non-health and safety activities.
+\\\\ Matters of Evident Concern are significant health and safety problems that officers have noted during non-health and safety activities.
 (The fewer the better)